Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 3. Use the refresh button in the top left corner to refetch the latest files & continue installing your presets.

 ## [cd:"120"] [glyph:"F78C"] Is BetterRTX broken?
-As of MCBE 26.45, it is safe to install BetterRTX presets, the files were tested and the endpoint seems up-to-date for the this game version, hit the refresh button in the top left corner just to be sure you're not installing old files, and continue to download/import & install presets, also ensure your game is up-to-date.
+As of MCBE 26.45, it is safe to install BetterRTX presets, the files were tested and the endpoint seems up-to-date for this game version, hit the refresh button in the top left corner just to be sure you're not installing old files, and continue to download/import & install presets, also ensure your game is up-to-date.

 ## [cd:"120"] [glyph:"E7BA"] Is BetterRTX broken?
 BetterRTX might not yet support Minecraft 26.50.
 Check back here every day until this text says otherwise.
 If your game crashes after installing a preset, revert back to the Default RTX backup preset.